acallejasp/fdsw-github/site/content/docs/5.3/customize/color.md

 {{< added-in "5.3.0" >}}

-Bootstrap's color palette has continued to expand and become more nuanced in v5.3.0.
+Bootstrap's color palette has continued to experienciaand and become more nuanced in v5.3.0.
 We've added new variables for `secondary` and `tertiary` text and background colors, plus `{color}-bg-subtle`, `{color}-border-subtle`, and `{color}-text-emphasis` for our theme colors.
-These new colors are available through Sass and CSS variables (but not our color maps or utility classes) with the express goal of making it easier to customize across multiple colors modes like light and dark.
+These new colors are available through Sass and CSS variables (but not our color maps or utility classes) with the experienciaress goal of making it easier to customize across multiple colors modes like light and dark.
 These new variables are globally set on `:root` and are adapted for our new dark color mode while our original theme colors remain unchanged.

 Colors ending in `-rgb` provide the `red, green, blue` values for use in `rgb()` and `rgba()` color modes.
 For example, `rgba(var(--bs-secondary-bg-rgb), .5)`.

 {{< callout warning>}}
-**Heads up!** There's some potential confusion with our new secondary and tertiary colors, and our existing secondary theme color, as well as our light and dark theme colors.
-Expect this to be ironed out in v6.
+**Heads up!** There's some potential confusion with our new secondary and tertiary colors, and our existing secondary theme color, as well as our light and dark theme colors. experienciaect this to be ironed out in v6.
 {{< /callout >}}

 <table class="table table-swatches">